SheriefS/SheriefS/README.md

 - **DevOps**: Docker, Kubernetes

 ###  WIP
-  _BPMN Translator to be deployed using Kubernetes soon_
+  _BPMN Translator to be deployed using Kubernetes_